 I have walked you through many of the options available for PowerShell Remoting.
 The take away from this article hopefully is that you realize that, by default, PowerShell authentication is strong.
 However, detailed logging is not enabled by default.
 PowerShell only logs connection attempts in its default config, but there is the ability to log in great detail everything that occurs within a PowerShell session.
 The downside here is that turning on logging has an impact on machine performance and disk space and you will have to figure out for yourself what the best mix is for your org.

 Enabling script block logging and transcription will record most activity while minimizing the amount of log data generated.
-At a minimum, script block logging should be enabled, in order to identify commands run and code that was executed.
+At a minimum, transcription logging should be enabled, in order to identify commands run and code that was executed.

 Follow these recommendations and you will have a very strong security posture with respect to running PowerShell in your organization: